cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 Install in the correct workspace by including `workspace plugin` or `workspace demo` in the command.
 Example: `yarn workspace plugin add lodash`.

 > Be careful when publishing packages in a workspace.
-If you are preparing your next release and you decided to use a new dependency but forgot to declare it in the package.json file, your tests might still pass locally if another package already downloaded that dependency into the workspace root.
+If you are preparing your next release and you use a new dependency, but forgot to declare it in the package.json file, your tests might still pass locally if another package already downloaded that dependency into the workspace root.
 However, it will be broken for consumers that pull it from a registry, since the dependency list is now incomplete so they have no way to download the new dependency.
-Currently, there is no way to throw a warning in this scenario.
+Currently, this scenario will not let you throw a warning.

 > <cite>[Yarn Workspaces Docs](https://classic.yarnpkg.com/lang/en/docs/workspaces/)</cite>

 #### Develop

 Before you start coding:

-- Create a new branch for your issue: `git checkout -b <your branch name>`.
+- Create a new branch and use your issue when naming the branch: `git checkout -b <your branch name>`.

-Even if you contribute to the plugin mostly, please remember updating the demo and add tests when updating makes sense.
+Even if most of your code contribute to the plugin, please remember updating the demo and adding tests when updating makes sense.

 - Commit your changes often: `git commit -a -m <your message>`.